dawsbot/skrub/readme.md

 Works on OS X, Linux, and Windows.

 In contrast to `rm`, which [leaves file contents unallocated in memory](http://unix.stackexchange.com/questions/10883/where-do-files-go-when-the-rm-command-is-issued), `skrub` first floods the file with garbage data and then **removes them forever**.
+Read the [FAQ](#faq) for information on *how secure* this method is.

+TL;DR: The current method is low fidelity and "will prevent the data from being retrieved simply by reading using standard system functions".
+Read more [here](https://en.wikipedia.org/wiki/Data_remanence#Overwriting).

 Looking for the [command-line version](https://github.com/dawsonbotsford/skrub-cli)?